The shareholders' rights of co-determination are based exclusively on the Swiss Code of Obligations and the Articles of Association.

 The Articles of Association can be downloaded from the HOCHDORF website under “Investor Relations”: https://www.hochdorf.com/en/investors/corporate-governance/.

-All shareholders recorded in the shareholder register with voting rights are entitled to attend and vote at the Annual General Meeting.
+All shareholders listed in the shareholder register are entitled to attend the Annual General Meeting and are authorised to vote.
 The restriction on voting rights amounts to 15% of the share capital.
 All shareholders can give written authority to a fellow shareholder or appoint an independent proxy to vote at the AGM on their behalf.
 There is no statutory quorum.

 Art.
 12 of the Articles of Association addresses the assignment of the voting right to an independent proxy, as well as the ability to electronically cast a vote to the independent proxy.